 As TOTE Maritime Alaska’s first vessel, the American-made S.S.
 Great Land carried up to 386 trailers and 126 vehicles at a cruising speed of 22 knots.
 In 1977, a second new vessel, the S.S.
 Westward Venture, joined the fleet to keep up with the growing demands of the Alaska trade.In 2003, our built-for-Alaska Orca Class vessels M.V.
 Midnight Sun and M.V.
 North Star began serving Alaska with more carrying capacity and an even faster cruising speed.

-This year, TOTE Maritime Alaska will begin converting both of our Orca Class vessels to liquefied natural gas power, bringing the world’s most advanced, environmentally friendly technology to Alaska.
+In 2017, TOTE Maritime Alaska began converting our Orca Class vessels to liquefied natural gas power, bringing the world’s most advanced, environmentally friendly technology to Alaska.

 As TOTE Maritime Alaska celebrates more than 40 years of service, our commitment to Alaska is stronger than ever.